 4. Cow intestine soup – Pha Lau

-A few more dishes of rat meat you should consider trying are: sauteed rat with lemongrass (chuot xao xa ot), roasted rat with salt (chuot rang muoi) and simmered rat with coconut juice (chuot om nuoc dua).
+A few more dishes of rat meat you should consider trying are sauteed rat with lemongrass (chuot xao xa ot), roasted rat with salt (chuot rang muoi), and simmered rat with coconut juice (chuot om nuoc dua).

 7. Various insects – Con Trung Chien

 But why insects?
-Are we running out of food or is there any particular reason to eat those bugs?
+Are we running out of food or is there any particular reason to eat these bugs?
 Lately, the United Nations has recommended people to consume insects instead of meat as it is a great source of protein, fat, and vitamin.
 In fact, it might sound weird but very healthy to ingest.

 8. Coconut worm – Duong Dua

-You might have had your fair share of raw food (like the fascinating raw salmon or prawn…sushi) in the past but the coconut worm just takes the game to the next level.
+You might have had your fair share of raw food (like the fascinating raw salmon or prawn…sushi) in the past but the coconut worm takes the game to the next level.
 Do you dare to pick the live fat coconut worm swimming in a bowl of fish sauce and put it in your mouth?
 Coconut worm is a yellow larva with a brown head.
 It usually lives inside the coconut stem and eats coconut tubers.
 In the Mekong Delta, live coconut worm is a specialty dish.

 Worms can only be found on dead palms so people have to cut down the tree to catch them.
-This explains why the sale of duong dua is prohibited in Vietnam
+This explains why the sale of duong dua is prohibited in Vietnam.

 9. Blood Soup – Tiet Canh

-If you’re down to try insects, live insect larvas, and other dishes mentioned in this list, then this dish would be just another tasty challenge for you: blood soup (tiet canh).
+If you’re down to try insects, live insect larvas, and other dishes mentioned on this list, then this dish is just another tasty challenge for you: blood soup (tiet canh).
 Blood soup is a dish from the North of Vietnam, and it has a special ingredient.
 Yes, that would be raw blood.
-Commonly, it is duck blood, but it can even be pig or goose.
+Commonly, it is duck blood, but it can even be pig or goose blood.
 The raw blood is collected in a bowl and then mixed with fish sauce.
 The salty fish sauce prevents the blood from premature coagulation.
 Now once the blood is set, like a jelly cake, minced cooked meat and organs are added into the bowl with peanuts and herbs such as coriander, mint, and pepper, along with spicy chili.
 These ingredients will create a really beautiful layer on the top of the jelly-like blood, just like a pizza.

-Note: People used to believe that this dish is a great protein-rich breakfast.
+People used to believe that this dish is a great protein-rich breakfast.
 However, with the situation nowadays when it comes to food safety, it is only reliable when you know the blood is from a healthy animal.